 There is a file manager, similar to that, found on many computers.
-In the file manager, the user has an overview of the contents of the phone as well as how much memory is allocated to each function and feature.
-Folders can be created, renamed, deleted and files can be moved between them.
+In the file manager, the user has an overview of the contents of the phone as well as how much memory has been used be each function.
+Folders can be created, renamed, or deleted and files can be moved between them.